sumiie24/JUET-Assignment-Portal/README.md

-# JUET-Quiz-Portal : Assignment based project
+# JUET-Assignment-Portal : Web based project
 The Project is based on HTML, CSS, Bootstrap, JS for **Front-end**, PHP and MySQL for **Back-end**.

 A Web Assignment Portal is a online platform for submitting Assignment.
 Student can submit their assignment online, thus reducing the time, labour and cost.
 For Faculty it reduces the task for checking plagiarism.